EDLC 632 Literacy Instruction for Grades PK-8

 Discussions (2)

 Discussions are collaborative learning experiences.
 Therefore, there will be two Discussions throughout the course.
 The purpose of the discussions is to generate interaction among each candidate regarding relevant and current course topics.
-The topic of the discussions: 1) What Teachers Should Know About Reading Instruction and 2) Differentiation in the Reading Classroom.
+The topic of the discussions: 1) What Teachers Should Know About Reading Instruction and 2) The Seven Teaching Principles.
 For each Discussion, the candidate is required to submit one thread of 450–500 words.
 The candidate must submit two replies of 150-200 words each.
 Sources cited in Discussions must be formatted in the current APA format.
 (CLO: A, B)

-In planning literacy activities for PreK– classrooms, the candidate will design a unit plan for an elementary or middle-grade classroom.
-The candidate must follow the steps in the Tompkins textbook for each of the four different Patterns of Practice (literature focus unit, thematic unit, literature circles, and reading or writing workshop).
-For each of the four patterns of practice, a different grade level will be selected.
-There is a unit plan template for this assignment.
+The candidate will design a unit plan for a K-8 classroom.
+The candidate must use guidance from the Sedita textbook for each of the four different Writing Assignment Guide (WAG) assignments that focus on: using mentor texts, the writing routine, using text structure, and using a text source.
+There is a unit plan template for each assignment.
 The assignment must include a references page in APA format.
 (CLO: A, B, C, D)

 Journal Article Critique Assignment

-The candidate will select two peer-reviewed journal articles that focus on one of the following topics: the importance of reading, reading comprehension strategies for fiction or nonfiction text, importance of teaching writing or literacy issues in elementary or middle schools.
-The review must be 4–5-pages, double-spaced, and include a current-APA formatted title page.
-The candidate’s selected articles must be current (no more than five years old) and must relate specifically to the selected language arts topic and include a summary, main ideas, conclusion, personal reaction, and application to a biblical worldview.
+The candidate will select one peer-reviewed journal article that focus on one of the following topics: the importance of reading, reading comprehension strategies for fiction or nonfiction text, importance of teaching writing or literacy issues in elementary or middle schools.
+The review must be 3-4-pages, double-spaced, and include a current-APA formatted title page and reference page.
+The candidate’s selected article must be current (no more than five years old) and must relate specifically to the selected language arts topic and include an introduction, summary, analysis, conclusion, personal reaction, and application to a biblical worldview.
 The critique must include two references in addition to the course textbooks and the Bible.
 (CLO: A, C, D, E)

 Pre-edTPA Practice Task 2 Assignment

 Each candidate will complete the Pre-edTPA Practice Task 2 Assignment.
-As part of the licensure process, the candidate will be required to log into LiveText and complete Practice Task 2 for the candidate’s particular licensure area.
+As part of the licensure process, the candidate will be required to complete Practice Task 2 for the candidate’s particular licensure area.
 The candidate will review a video submission based on the candidate’s level and content area and then complete and upload the required template.
-(CLO: A, C, E)
+The candidate’s commentary should be at least 4 single-spaced pages, including prompts, and must not exceed 6 pages.
+[SPE commentary should be 5-8 pages] (CLO: A, C, E)

-The candidate will use evidence-based practices applicable to the language arts topic (selected from the course textbook), journal articles, and other resources related to the selected topic to design a media presentation using Adobe Spark.
-The video presentation will consist of introductory slide, 5–6 minutes of relevant content, and references at the end (current APA).
+The candidate will use evidence-based practices applicable to the five strands of the Writing Rope from the Sedita textbook, current journal articles, and other resources related to the selected strand to design a media presentation using PowerPoint.
+The video presentation will consist of an introductory slide, 4-5 minutes of relevant content, and references at the end (current APA).
 (CLO: A, C, E)

-Each quiz will cover the Learn material for the assigned Module: Week.
+Each quiz will cover the Textbook material for the assigned Modules: Weeks.
 Each quiz will be open-book, contain 10 multiple-choice questions, and have a one-hour time limit.
-The candidate may take each Chapter Quiz up to three times during this time limit and at one seating.
+The candidate may take each Chapter Quiz up to three times during this time limit and at one sitting.
 The highest scoring attempt will count.
 (CLO: A, B, C, D, E)

 Top 1% For Online Programs